adambard/learnxinyminutes-docs/ruby.html.markdown

 #You can use return in ruby
 #but it is mostly unecessary since
-#ruby inherently returns the output
+#ruby inherently returns the output of functions

 # Variables